Posted: 5 September 2019

-Because rugs are an investment piece that is so visual and tactile, buying the right one online can sometimes feel a little bit overwhelming.
+Because rugs are an investment piece that is so visual and tactile buying the right one online can sometimes feel a little bit overwhelming.
 We have pulled together a one-stop guide filled with everything you need to consider before making your choice so that you can purchase a rug that you will love for years.

-When browsing for rugs online, you are going to discover a wide variety of shapes and sizes.
+When browsing for rugs online you are going to discover a wide variety of shapes and sizes.

+Measuring your room before purchasing a rug online may seem like an obvious step but it is essential to take the time to measure your space properly to avoid getting the wrong size.
 Your rug size is determined by the room’s shape as well as furniture placement.
-An easy way to visualise what rug size you need is to lay out a sheet, newspapers or blanket – once you’ve found the perfect fit you can take your measurements and shop with confidence.
+An easy way to visualise what rug size you need is to lay out a sheet of newspapers or blanket – once you’ve found the perfect fit you can take your measurements and shop with confidence.

 In general, the easiest format to work with is a rectangular shape because it helps define an area that furniture can be styled around.
 It is also best to opt for a larger sized rug that can easily accommodate and anchor big items of furniture such as a sofa or bed.
-For large spaces, you can also consider layering two rugs – a style that works well is having the top layer rug placed on an angle.
+For large spaces you can also consider layering two rugs – a style that works well is having the top layer rug placed on an angle.

 Be sure to check the rug photos for pattern size and repeat.
 Rugs have a great visual impact and their pattern has a big role to play in pulling your styling together as well as the longevity of your rug.

-When browsing, look for the colours used as well as the weave pattern (especially in natural fibre rugs).
+When browsing look for the colours used as well as the weave pattern (especially in natural fibre rugs).
 Here are three little practical tips you might like to consider when you are choosing:

-If you are layering textured rugs, be mindful that the patterns are not too intense.
+If you are layering textured rugs be mindful that the patterns are not too intense.
 The contrast in texture creates such a lovely focal point as it is.

-If you are wanting to buy a rug that you will love for years, it is worthwhile investing in one with a high weight count.
+If you are wanting to buy a rug that you will love for years it is worthwhile investing in one with a high weight count.

-The heavier the rug is, the more material and thickness it has.
+The heavier the rug is the more material and thickness it has.
 A rug that hasn’t compromised on its high-quality material count:

 As a guide, we would recommend around 20kg for a high-quality rug.